sashokrist/book-library/README.md

 - npm install and npm run dev
 - php artisan serve

+Project details:

-  Routes are protected with two middleware: auth, and isAdmin.
+- Routes are protected with two middleware: auth, and isAdmin.

-  The dashboard books page and manage users page have a pagination 10 per page.
+- The dashboard books page and manage users page have a pagination 10 per page.

-  Admin users can activate and deactivate accounts, make regular users admin, delete every user,
+- Admin users can activate and deactivate accounts, make regular users admin, delete every user,

   and create, update, delete books, and add books to his/her collection.

-  Regular users can add/delete books to his/her collections, edit profiles, and see the My Books page.
+- Regular users can add/delete books to his/her collections, edit profiles, and see the My Books page.

-  Option to upload user avatar.
+- Option to upload user avatar.

-  I added a Search functionality to search for books by name, ISBN, or description.
+- Search functionality to search for books by name, ISBN, or description.

-  Keep count of the current books and users.
+- Keep count of the existing books and users in the database.

-  Forgot the password option.
+- Forgot the password option.

 Create User:

-  To create an admin user:
+- To create an admin user:

    Running a command in console: php artisan db:seed, will create an admin user with these credentials:

    email: admin@admin.com

    password: 12345678

-  If you want to specify user info run in console command:
+- If you want to specify user info run in console command:

    php artisan user:create-admin and follow the steps.

-  PHP Coding Standards Fixer - cs-fixer is installed.
+- PHP Coding Standards Fixer - cs-fixer is installed.

-  Laravel v 10, PHP 8.1, MySql 8.2/MariaDB 11.22, Tailwind CSS, Blade.
+- Laravel v 10, PHP 8.1, MySql 8.2/MariaDB 11.22, Tailwind CSS, Blade.

-  Total work hours: (18)h.
+- Total work hours: (18)h.

 Screenshots:

 Welcome
   <img width="959" alt="welcome" src="https://github.com/sashokrist/book-library/assets/11788009/f4726278-3ddd-4dc4-8cec-65dc1f5629eb">